 You may even be eligible to seek punitive damages, which are designed to punish the wrongdoer and inhibit future wrongdoing.

-Whitney, LLP’s attorneys help victims of false imprisonment and provides Free Consultations.
+Whitney, LLP’s attorneys help victims of false imprisonment and provides Legal Consultations.